 Using Power Query Editor

-Power Query is made available in Power BI Desktop through Power Query Editor.
-To launch Power Query Editor, select Edit Queries from the Home tab of Power BI Desktop.
+Power Query is available in Power BI Desktop through Power Query Editor.
+To open Power Query Editor, select Edit Queries from the Power BI Desktop Home tab.

 With no data connections, Power Query Editor appears as a blank pane, ready for data.

-Once a query is loaded, Power Query Editor view becomes more interesting.
+As soon as a query is loaded, the Power Query Editor view becomes more interesting.
 If you connect to the following Web data source, Power Query Editor loads information about the data, which you can then begin to shape.

-Here’s how Power Query Editor appears once a data connection is established:
+The following image shows how Power Query Editor appears after a data connection is established.

 The query ribbon